MaybeScripted/griefing-utils/README.md

 - `Explosive Hands` Spawns explosions at the block you're looking at. (requires creative mode)
 - `Gamemode Notifier` Alerts you when someone changes their gamemode."
 - `Privacy` Hides sensitive information.
+- `Sidebar Advertise` Creates a scoreboard with some content (requires OP)
 - `Sign Changer` Changes the text of nearby signs.
 - `Vanilla Flight` Flight with smart packet-based anti-kick.
 - `Wither Advertise` Spawns withers nearby with a name.